-Hence, high AMSF expectations in relation to the TCSP's controls (awareness of location of bank account, reason for foreign bank account, links to higher-risk jurisdictions, etc.).
+- High AMSF expectations in relation to the TCSP's controls (awareness of location of bank account, reason for foreign bank account, identification of links to higher-risk jurisdictions, etc.). - Where locations of the address of the customer/structure and address of their bank seem unconnected and no valid explanation can be given for the disparate addresses, this is a red flag that should raise the TCSP's suspicions.